Keiretsu Capital

 Series A in 2015

-Monitor Mask Inc. is a medical device company based in Seattle, Washington, that specializes in manufacturing and selling face mask solutions for CO2 sampling in sidestream capnography during sedation anesthesia.
-Founded in 2012, the company primarily serves hospitals, ambulatory surgery centers, operating rooms, emergency departments, post-anesthesia care units, intensive care units, emergency medical services, and catheterization laboratories.
-Its flagship product, the M1 Capnography Mask, inspired the CapnoVue face mask series, which is designed to enhance patient safety by monitoring carbon dioxide levels in a patient's breath.
-The masks feature pre-formed ports that allow for accurate assessment of oxygen supply, thereby enabling clinicians to improve patient safety and streamline care workflows.
-Monitor Mask operates as a subsidiary of Salter Labs Inc.
+Monitor Mask Inc. is a medical device company based in Seattle, Washington, specializing in the manufacturing and marketing of face mask solutions designed for CO2 sampling in sidestream capnography during sedation anesthesia.
+Established in 2012, the company serves a variety of healthcare settings, including hospitals, ambulatory surgery centers, operating rooms, emergency departments, post-anesthesia care units, intensive care units, emergency medical services, and catheterization laboratories.
+Monitor Mask's primary product line includes the CapnoVue series, which facilitates capnography monitoring to enhance patient safety and streamline clinical workflows.
+By incorporating pre-formed ports in their designs, these masks enable accurate assessments of carbon dioxide levels in patients' breaths, thereby assisting clinicians in ensuring adequate oxygen supply and meeting established monitoring standards.
+As of 2019, Monitor Mask operates as a subsidiary of Salter Labs Inc.

 LumiThera